|image courtesy of sheknows.com

 Finally, there is the small but possible chance that a dangerous fire could be started if the ear candle is mishandled.

 If you are suffering from a build-up of ear wax or believe you have lost a significant amount of hearing, steer clear of this dangerous and overrated ear candling method.
 Instead, contact your hearing care professional to have your hearing checked.
+You may be in need of hearing aids.
 The professionals at Miracle-Ear offer free hearing evaluations.
 Do not rely on mediocre home remedies for your ears.
 Save yourself the trouble and visit a professional instead.

 *Disclosure: This content is sponsored by Miracle Ear.